We Fight For You And Your Freedom

 Contrary to popular belief, such action will not make you appear “guilty.”
 Rather, it will let the investigators and law enforcement officers know that you are intelligent, that you care about your license and profession, and that you are smart enough to insist upon counsel to guide you through the horrible experience of being accused of something that could irreparably damage your reputation and result in your being prevented from practicing your learned profession or, worse, place you at risk of losing your freedom by being convicted of a crime, almost always a felony – the most serious category of crimes.

 Federal crimes, including healthcare fraud, are prosecuted by prosecutors from the Department of Justice in Washington, D.C., and by local federal prosecutors known as Assistant United States Attorneys.
-Because federal healthcare fraud involves millions and possibly billions of dollars in loss to the Federal government, federal prosecutors have been specially trained to prosecute healthcare fraud cases.
+Since federal healthcare fraud involves millions and possibly billions of dollars in loss to the federal government, federal prosecutors have been specially trained to prosecute healthcare fraud cases.
 The prosecutors from the Department of Justice in Washington, D.C., almost always work directly with the local prosecutors and agents on these cases.
 There are certain cities and counties that have received special focus from the federal government because of the prevalence of healthcare fraud.
-Miami, Miami Beach, Coral Gables, Hialeah, Doral and other cities and unincorporated areas of Miami-Dade County, Fort Lauderdale, Hollywood, Pembroke Pines, Margate and other cities in Broward County and the many municipalities in Palm Beach County are among those targeted areas.
+Miami, Miami Beach, Coral Gables, Hialeah, Doral, and other cities and unincorporated areas of Miami-Dade County, Fort Lauderdale, Hollywood, Pembroke Pines, Margate, and other cities in Broward County, and the many municipalities in Palm Beach County are among those targeted areas.
 Very highly trained prosecutors are assigned to handle these cases, and those prosecutors typically focus only on healthcare fraud cases.
 These prosecutors are experienced.
 They know what to look for when deciding whether to charge healthcare crimes.
 They also will make important decisions as to who they want to be a witness, as opposed to a defendant.
-Ideally, your health care fraud attorney will be able to have a friendly, professional relationship with the agents, and especially the prosecutors, to get you the best possible result – which, hopefully, means avoiding criminal charges for you.
+Ideally, your Miami healthcare fraud attorney will be able to have a friendly, professional relationship with the agents, and especially the prosecutors, to get you the best possible result – which, hopefully, means avoiding criminal charges for you.

 In the past several years, many agents of the Federal Bureau of Investigation have been assigned to investigate terrorism and related activities, including money laundering.
 However, even with this diversion of agents, the FBI has been actively involved in investigating healthcare fraud.
 Many of these agents are also specially trained, so they understand the nuances of how federal healthcare fraud is often committed.
 These days, virtually all FBI field offices investigate healthcare fraud.

 Most federal criminal healthcare prosecutions involve Medicare.
 Medicare is a program exclusively operated by the federal government.
 Medicaid, on the other hand, are programs administered by individual states, while following federal requirements.
 As a result, most Medicaid fraud prosecutions are state prosecutions.
 Florida has been very active in prosecuting Medicaid fraud, often after investigations by the Florida Department of Insurance, and with specially trained agents, accountants and auditors, who work exclusively on healthcare fraud cases.
-The State of Florida investigates these crimes through detectives, agents, investigators and prosecutors from many agencies, including the Florida Department of Law Enforcement, the Florida Department of Insurance, and local State Attorney offices.
-(Florida does not have District Attorneys, as many states do.
+The state of Florida investigates these crimes through detectives, agents, investigators, and prosecutors from many agencies, including the Florida Department of Law Enforcement, the Florida Department of Insurance, and local State Attorney offices.
+Florida does not have District Attorneys, as many states do.
 In Florida, local state prosecutors are known as Assistant State Attorneys.
-On state-wide crimes, the prosecutors are known as Assistant Statewide Prosecutors.)
+On state-wide crimes, the prosecutors are known as Assistant Statewide Prosecutors.

 Congress has enacted legislation popularly known as the “anti-kickback statute.”
 Interpretation of that criminal felony statute encompasses acts much broader than simple money kickbacks or bribes.
 Sophisticated schemes have been prosecuted under prosecutorial theories that they amount to kickbacks.
 For example, the acquisition of physicians’ practices, consultant and management contracts, leases, purchases of equipment, partnerships and joint ventures, and others, for the purpose of illegally facilitating kickbacks, have all been subjects of successful prosecutions.